Zvi Asaria: Post-war

 The Jews in Lower Saxony.
 In 1998 he was awarded the Lower Saxony Order of Merit 1st Class by Gerhard Schröder.
 In 2000, Asaria took part in a commemoration event in Bergen-Belsen for the last time.
 He died in Israel in 2002.

 Personal

-In 1950 Asaria married Malka Bodner (originally from Antwerp).
+In 1950 Asaria married Malka Bodner, a native of Antwerp.

 His personal papers and collections were later deposited at Yad Vashem and in German archives.
 Among the 25 cartons of this material were his diary of his four years as a POW and correspondence of agunot, Jewish women unable to get divorces and re-marry because their husbands could not be found.

 All of Asari's family were murdered in the Holocaust except for himself.